Serving Durham, Franklin, Granville, Johnston, Lee, Person, Vance, Wake, and Warren counties.

 Middle school and high school students participate in exciting workshops related to health careers that provide academic and professional growth.
-Activities include: hands-on health and science workshops, interactions with health care professionals, SAT prep course, CPR certification, resume writing and interviewing skills, college recruitment fair, and health careers enrichment workshops.
+Activities include: hands-on health and science workshops, interactions with health care professionals, and health careers enrichment workshops.

-Middle school students spend three days following a mock patient story in the hospital to learn about health careers and interact with various health care professionals.
+Middle school students spend one week following a "patient" story in the hospital and learning about health careers as theyinteract with a variety of health care professionals.

-Wake AHEC collaborates with the public school systems and other organizations by participating in career fairs, business alliances, classroom presentations, and facilitating clinical learning experiences for students enrolled in health science academies or Health Occupations Students of America (HOSA) programs at area high schools.
+Wake AHEC collaborates with the public school systems and other organizations by participating in career fairs, business alliances, classroom presentations, and other educational opportunities for students interested in health careers.

 “For the last three years, I have had the privilege to be a participant in the Wake AHEC program.
 This opportunity has changed my life.
 Through this program, I selected my major for college, and a career for my future.
 Wake AHEC has provided outstanding, extremely organized role models for me as well.
 Through hands-on, one-on-one assistance, this program has exposed me to many of the various fields in the health and medical professions.
 In addition, the diversity of students allowed me to meet different people and create new relationships.
 Wake AHEC offers an excellent Saturday Mini Medical Camp that I look forward to every month during the school year; and the very best summer camp at UNC-Chapel Hill, just to name two.
 My goal is to continue to be a part of this program well beyond high school.
 I could go on and on, but you must experience it for yourself.
 You'll be glad you did.”

 - Rebekah Carroway, homeschool student

 Many students who have participated in Wake AHEC programs have gone on to attend colleges and universities including: